 Navigate Electrical Troubleshooting for Your Facility

-As Murphy’s Law would predict, electrical control system issues usually happen with the worst possible timing.
-It’s wise to be prepared with a troubleshooting plan.
 Often, we are quick to jump directly into fixing a problem when, in fact, it would benefit us to be methodical with our process.
-Here, we share a troubleshooting process that can help you navigate your facility's electrical troubleshooting.
+Here, we share a troubleshooting process to help you navigate your facility's electrical troubleshooting.
 Before you start guessing and fixing the problem, walk through these steps.

 - Gather Information.
 The first step of any electrical system troubleshooting exercise involves gathering as much information about the problem as possible.
-Instead of immediately diving in and haphazardly attempting anything to get the equipment running, first step back and determine how is the equipment supposed to operate, what technical documentation is available for the equipment, and is there someone familiar with similar equipment who may have experienced this same issue.
+Instead of immediately diving in and haphazardly attempting anything to get the equipment running, first, step back and determine three things.
+1) How is the equipment supposed to operate?
+2) What technical documentation is available for the equipment?
+3) Is someone familiar with similar equipment who may have experienced this same issue?

 - Identify what can be measured so that you can identify items that are outside the acceptable range.
 For example, are there voltage readings or temperature readings that would help you evaluate the source of the problem?